 As an American Studies major, you will have the opportunity to take courses in American history, literature and other related disciplines.
-In addition to the junior colloquium, you will work with your adviser to devise a five-course concentration organized around a topic (for example: immigration, migration and ethnicity) and a historical period (for example: 1800-Present).
-This five-course cluster will serve as the intellectual foundation of your year-long senior thesis.
+In addition to the junior colloquium, you will work with your adviser to devise a five-course concentration organized around a topic (for example: race and ethnicity) in which the students will demostrate both interdisciplinary breadth and historical depth.
+This five-course cluster will serve as the intellectual foundation of your senior capstone.

 1. Foundations in American Studies: AMST BC 1001 - "What is American Studies?"
 Majors are encouraged to complete this course before their sophomore year.

 2. Foundations in American History (3 courses): Students must take one historically-focused course on the United States in each of the following time periods: pre-1800, 1800-1900, and 1900-Present.
 Courses can be drawn from a variety of disciplines including, but not limited to, Africana Studies, Art History, English, French, History, Music, Political Science, Sociology, Spanish & Latin American Cultures, Theatre, Urban Studies ,and Women’s, Gender and Sexuality Studies.

 3. Junior Colloquium: AMST BC 3401, "Junior Colloquium in American Studies."
 This seminar examines theories and methods of American Studies.
 Through close readings, focused discussions, independent research, and critical writing, students will consider how culture operates as a social force, a focus of power, a site of resiatance, a space of historical meaning and memory, and a contrasted archive of change.
 Offered only in the fall.
 Students studying abroad in the fall of their junior year will be expected to take the colloquium in the fall of their senior year.